kyosakura94/CapstoneProject/README.md

 ## Copyrights

-I've also included copyright notices for all of the assets include background imgage, textures, sound, etc. that I used in the game.
+I've also included copyright notices for all of the assets include background images, textures, sound, etc. that I used in the game.
 They can be found in the copyright pdf in this folder.

 I used a few C++ libraries to help build our engine, including FMOD, Nlohmann's JSON library, AssImp, Network Protocols and I used a number of files from OpenGL Tutorial samples for developing shadows.
 These files include their original licenses.